Showing posts with label Self-Publishing. Show all posts

 How to Make a Living Writing Books

-This author is an authority on book writing and offers tips on supporting yourself as a writer.
+Today's guest author is an authority on book writing and offers tips on supporting yourself as a writer — because it is entirely possible!
 Read on to find out what he says about public speaking, the kryptonite that keeps some writers from succeeding, and more!

 Do you have kryptonite as a writer?